Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course gives in-depth exposure to the theory of rehabilitation used in a sports medicine environment with an added emphasis on the practical application of rehabilitation techniques.
-The primary focus of this course is rehabilitation goals, psychological considerations, specific orthopedic rehabilitation programs, exercise prescription and other important issues related to orthopedic rehabilitation of the upper extremity.
+Provides an in-depth exposure to the theory of rehabilitation used in a sports medicine environment with an added emphasis on the practical application of rehabilitation techniques.
+The primary focus is rehabilitation goals, psychological considerations, specific orthopedic rehabilitation programs, exercise prescription, and other important issues related to orthopedic rehabilitation of the upper extremity.

 ATTR 514.
 ADVANCED TECHNIQUES IN ATHLETIC TRAINING.
 3 Credits.